Azure Serial Console Attack and Defense - Part 2

 Please note that depending on your current setup, this step might not be necessary.
 If your cloud computing workloads are already monitored by Microsoft Sentinel or another security monitoring solution such as SIEM (security information and event management), feel free to skip this step.
 This section of the blog covers how to log Azure Linux virtual machine events using Sysmon for Linux and Microsoft Defender for Endpoint (for Linux) agents to capture the Azure serial console activity artifacts.

-The creation of the log analytics workspace and enabling Azure activity monitoring is covered in Part 1 of the blog.
+The creation of the log analytics workspace and enabling Azure activity monitoring is covered in of the blog.
 To enable logging for Linux virtual machine, install the Log Analytics Linux Agent as shown below from the Agents tab under Log Analytics workspace.

 Syslog is an event logging protocol commonly used in Linux.
 The Syslog daemon in Linux devices collects local events as specified and can send them to a Log Analytics workspace.
 Applications send messages that can be stored locally or sent to a Syslog collector.
 When the Azure Monitor agent for Linux is installed, it configures the local Syslog daemon to forward messages to the agent when Syslog collection is enabled in data collection rules (DCRs).
 The Azure Monitor Agent then transmits these messages to an Azure Monitor or Log Analytics workspace, creating corresponding Syslog records in a Syslog table.
-Collect Syslog events with Azure Monitor Agent using the guide here.
+Collect Syslog events with Azure Monitor Agent using the guide .

 Prerequisites to install Sysmon for Linux